Where are they now? Real Madrid’s 12 youngest debutants since 1990

 The local boy’s senior career at Madrid started with a 3-2 defeat at Real Zaragoza in October 1994, aged 17 years, four months and two days.
 A further 740 appearances, 323 goals, six La Liga titles and three Champions Leagues would follow.

 Few, if any, figures have been as popular at the club over the past 30 years.
-Now back at the club managing Castilla, there’s every chance Raúl follows in Zinedine Zidane’s footsteps and takes over in the coming years.
+Now back at the club managing Castilla, it appears inevitable – just like Xavi at Barcelona – he’ll take over as head coach in the coming years.

 The midfielder made over 150 appearances for the Real Madrid C and B in the mid-to-late 90s, but he only made three appearances for the first team, the first of which as a 17-year-old in a 2-0 win over Celta Vigo in June 1995.

 He didn’t actually leave the club until 2002, when he’d become a La Liga stalwart in long spells at Levante, Real Betis, Sporting Gijon, eventually retiring at relegated Elche in 2014.

 The club’s youngest-ever debutant and one of only two players turn out for the club in a competitive fixture at the age of 16, big things were expected of the young Norwegian when he stepped onto the pitch, replacing Cristiano Ronaldo for the final half-hour of a bonkers 7-3 victory over Getafe in the final weeks of the 2014-15 campaign.